Causal Bandits for Linear Structural Equation Models: Simulations

 Figure \ref{fig:hierarchical_d_3_l_2_compare} compares the cumulative regret of \algonameTS{-Gaussian} and non-causal {\rm UCB} algorithms for $d=3$ and $L=2$.
-We observe that \algonameTS{-Gaussian} algorithm outperforms the standard bandit algorithm significantly by exploiting the known causal structure.
+We observe that \algonameTS{-Gaussian} algorithm significantly outperforms the standard bandit algorithm by exploiting the known causal structure.
 Next, we look into the graph structure's effect on the regret of \algonameTS{-Gaussian}.
 In Figure \ref{fig:hierarchical_vary}, we plot the cumulative regrets at $T=5000$ for different values of $d$ and $L$.
-We note that the curves in Figure \ref{fig:hierarchical_vary} become steeper as $L$ is increased.
-For instance, green curve ($L=4$) has a faster growing regret than that of the blue curve ($L=2$).
-On the other hand, the growth of regret is much slower than the growth of the cardinality $|\mcA|=2^{d(L-1)}$.
-These observations imply that the our theoretical upper bounds that scale with $d^{L}$ instead of $|\mcA|$ are realized empirically.
+We note that the curves in Figure \ref{fig:hierarchical_vary} become steeper as $L$ increases.
+For instance, the green curve ($L=4$) has a faster-growing regret than the blue curve ($L=2$).
+On the other hand, the growth of regret is much slower than the growth of the cardinality $|\mcA|=2^{dL+1}$.
+These observations imply that our theoretical upper bounds that scale with $d^{L}$ instead of $|\mcA|$ are realized empirically.

 \paragraph{Enhanced parallel bandits:} We construct a structure similar to the parallel bandits model of \citet{lattimore2016causal} with additional edges.
-In this model, each of the nodes $\{1,\dots,N-1\}$ is a parent of the reward node $N$.
+In this model, each node $\{1,\dots,N-1\}$ is a parent of the reward node $N$.
 In addition, we assign one parent to each node $i \in \{2,\dots,N-1\}$, which is chosen uniformly at random from the nodes $\{1,\dots,i-1\}$.
-Except the root node $1$, and the reward node $N$, every other node is intervenable.
-This leads to $|\mcA|=2^{N-2}$ number of possible interventions.
-One example of this structure with 5 nodes is given in Fig. \ref{fig:enhanced_parallel_sample}.
-We randomly generate 10 structures for each value of $N \in \{5,6,7,8,9\}$, and run \algonameTS{-Gaussian} and {\rm UCB} for each graph.
+Every node is intervenable, which gives $|\mcA|=2^{N}$ number of possible interventions.
+One example of this structure with 5 nodes is given in Figure \ref{fig:enhanced_parallel_sample}.
+We randomly generate 5 structures for each value of $N \in \{5,6,7,8,9\}$ and run \algonameTS{-Gaussian} and {\rm UCB} for each graph.